WAN Failover

 Our WAN failover system implements the following monitoring and switching protocol:

-• The 5-second window helps prevent unnecessary switching due to brief connection hiccups
+- The 5 failure window helps prevent unnecessary switching due to brief connection hiccups

 Best Practices